 Mariela notes: You can speed up the drying time by placing the covered board in a slightly warm oven at 170 degrees Fahrenheit, for 10 minutes, and then allowing it to cool completely.

-4. Cover the 7" cake with dark blue fondant and place it onto the cake board.
-Secure the cake with a little melted chocolate.
+4. Cover the 7" cake with dark blue fondant and place it on the cake board.
+Secure the cake with a little bit of melted chocolate.

 5. Melt the isomalt as directed by the instructions, and color half of the isomalt blue and the other half green.
 Using a spoon, drop beads of the isomalt onto a non-stick silicone mat to create different-size gems.
 Allow the gems to cool before removing.